Jonas-Beck/TurboKart/README.md

 -   **Application**: Contains the application logic, including use cases and business rules.

 -   **Domain**: Holds the core domain logic, defining entities, value objects, and domain services.

-## Design Patterns

-TODO

-Describe the design patterns used in the project, including CLEAN Architecture, Unit of Work (UoW), Repositories, Dependency Injection (DI), and Inversion of Control (IoC).
-Explain how these patterns contribute to the project's maintainability and scalability.

 ## Websites